MiaoDX/system_configuration/program.md

 It have several conda repos and especially the [opencv3 one ](https://anaconda.org/menpo/opencv3), use it really seems nice.

+### possible problems

-Note, the problem `GLib-GIO-Message: Using the 'memory' GSettings backend.
-Your settings will not be saved or shared with other applications.` seems not influence us too much.
+* `GLib-GIO-Message: Using the 'memory' GSettings backend.
+Your settings will not be saved or shared with other applications.`

+It seems not influence us too much.
 If that annoys you, checkout [my-dconf-gsettings-installation-is-broken-how-can-i-fix-it-without-ubuntu-reins](https://askubuntu.com/questions/558446/my-dconf-gsettings-installation-is-broken-how-can-i-fix-it-without-ubuntu-reins).
 [NOT TESTED]

+* version `GLIBCXX_3.4.21' not found

+[According to the answer of libstdc++.so.6: version `GLIBCXX_3.4.21' not found](https://github.com/BVLC/caffe/issues/4953), just `conda install libgcc`

 ## ROS